What is an Artist Statement?

 - When applying to graduate school

-- When applying for grants to receive funding
+- When applying for grants or art scholarships

 - When applying for a teaching position.

 - To a reviewer who is writing about your work for a magazine or catalog.

 - As an introduction to your creative work for potential buyers.

 Along with your portfolio of works, you must have an artist statement ready at all times.
 It is the first point of communication between you as an artist and the viewer.